symfony/symfony-docs/book/forms.rst

 The second job of a form is to translate user-submitted data back to the properties of an object.
-To make this happen, the submitted data from the user must be bound to the form.
+To make this happen, the submitted data from the user must be written into the form.
 Add the following functionality to your controller::

     // ...